 For active and inactive members, mortality rates were based on the RP-2014 Employee Mortality Table, projected generationally using Scale MP-2014.
 For healthy retirees, mortality rates were based on the RP-2014 Healthy Annuitant Mortality Table set back one year, multiplied by 50% for ages under 75 and grading up to 100% by age 80, projected generationally using Scale MP-2014.
-For disabled retirees, mortality rates were based on the RP-2014.
-For disabled retirees, mortality rates were based on the RP-2014.
+For disabled retirees, mortality rates were based on the RP-2014 Disabled Mortality Table set forward four years.

 The actuarial assumptions used were based on the results of an actuarial experience study dated April 30, 2015.
-They are the same as the assumptions used in the July 1, 2016, funding actuarial valuation for TFFR.
+They are the same as the assumptions used in the July 1, 2018, funding actuarial valuation for TFFR.